kardinal-eros/vegsoup-data/README.md

 ***This is our personal vegetation data base (spatial and temporal explicit species co-occurrence data).
 It can be viewed as an incubator area for the accumulation of vegetation-plot data.
 Currently the repository contains a bunch of unpublished data sets, as well as computerized data taken from the literature.***
 2,960 genuine relevés were observed by R. Kaiser and/or T. Eberl and 2,526 relevés originate from literature sources and were digitized by R. Kaiser.
 1,636 relevés are provided M. Staudinger.
-In sum 7,122 relevés involving 2630 and 1311 taxa, respectively.
+In total 7,122 relevés involving 2,630 and 1,311 taxa, respectively.
 Up to now, R. Kaiser, M. Staudinger, and T. Eberl and are the main contributors.
 You are welcome to join the project!

 The bibtex file `./refernces.bib` that is contained in each project folder gives intellectual property rights for a particular data set (see also section license).
 The *URL* field provides a link to a PDF-file in case of a literature source.